 - The Book of Mortals: Forbidden, Mortal, and Sovereign

 - Immanuel's Veins (One of my favorite individual books by Ted Dekker.
-I hate romance and I don't like history, however the way Ted Dekker writes this novel is supurb.
+I hate romance and I don't like history, however the way Ted Dekker writes this novel is superb.
 I finished this book in a matter of days.
 I could not put it down.
-Immanuel's Veins is a must read for anyone who loves a good seductive romance story.)
+Immanuel's Veins is a must read for anyone who loves a good clean seductive romance story.)

 - Burn & Kiss (Co-wrote with Erin Healy)

 - The Circle Trilogy: Black, Red, White, and Green